 Social Security - Disability

 A vital part of Social Security is the disability insurance program that provides modest benefits to individuals who suffer from a serious illness or impairment and cannot work because of their medical condition.
 In order to be eligible for benefits, individuals must work in jobs covered by Social Security, and the illness or impairment must be one that is expected to last a year or more or result in death.
 Spouses and dependent children of disabled workers may also be eligible for benefits based on the disabled worker’s record.
 After a person receives disability benefits for two years, that person will then be covered by Medicare automatically.
 In 2012, the most recent year for which figures are available, 960,000 disabled workers were awarded Social Security disability income benefits, as well as 563,000 spouses and dependent children.
 The average benefit awarded was $1,204 per month to a disabled worker, $322 per month to the spouse and $314 to a dependent child.

-About 71 percent of Social Security disability insurance beneficiaries get half or more of their income from disability insurance.
-Nearly half of beneficiaries get 90 percent or more of their income from disability insurance.
+About 71% of Social Security disability insurance beneficiaries get half or more of their income from disability insurance.
+Nearly half of beneficiaries get 90% or more of their income from disability insurance.

 Addressing the Wage Gap

 Age is a factor that widens the wage gap for women.
-Young full-time working women (20-24 years old) were paid 89 percent of their male peers’ pay, while women 55-64 years old received 76 percent of their male peers’ pay.
-Women in the work force receive about 90 percent of what men are paid until around the age of 35, when median earnings for women increase more slowly than men’s median earnings.
-After that, women receive 75 to 80 percent of what men are paid.
+Young full-time working women (20-24 years old) were paid 89% of their male peers’ pay, while women 55-64 years old received 76% of their male peers’ pay.
+Women in the work force receive about 90% of what men are paid until around the age of 35, when median earnings for women increase more slowly than men’s median earnings.
+After that, women receive 75% to 80% of what men are paid.